 Foundation engineers are tasked with the responsibility of inspecting the building’s foundations for any signs of instability.
 The inspection is done visually and is typically followed by geotechnical testing.
 If any of these signs are found, then they will continue on to the geotechnical stage which involves testing soil/soil conditions and setting up a monitoring system to keep an eye out for any settling that may occur.
 This process can help save time and money since it identifies problems that would otherwise be hidden deep within the ground.

 It’s important to have this type of inspection done because not doing so could cause more damage than necessary in both residential and commercial buildings or structures.
-If you are in need of a foundation inspection, contact Independent Foundation Engineers, serving Plano and neighboring areas.
+If you are in need of a foundation inspection, contact Crosstown Engineers, serving Plano and neighboring areas.